kenrendell/dotfiles/README.md

-DOTFILES with Wayland on Arch Linux
+DOTFILES with Wayland (Sway) on Arch Linux

 ### Installation:
 ``` sh